Essential Functional Skills Booklist for Study and Practice

 What is an example of a functional skill?

 Speaking, listening, communicating, reading, and writing skills are examples of functional skills.
-These abilities assist you in effectively applying spelling, punctuation, and grammar rules.
+In addition, these abilities assist you in effectively applying spelling, punctuation, and grammar rules.

 How can I improve my functional skills?